simplicity-js/simplicity/README.md

 And this cycle is repeated every time we move to a different project that uses a different framework.

-Simplicity aims to reduce (and even completely avoid) this overhead by sticking to popular, time tested patterns and libraries.
+Simplicity aims to reduce (and even completely avoid) this overhead by sticking to popular, time tested patterns and structures.

 The philosophy behind Simplicity is simple.
-Focus on building your product, not on learning new routing patterns and/or ORMs.
+Focus on building your product, not on learning new routing patterns, ORMs, or ways of doing things.

-If you are already using Sequelize or MongoDB as your ORM of choice, switching to a new framework should not mean you have to learn a new ORM because.
+If you are already using MongoDB or Sequelize as your ORM of choice, switching to Simplicity means you don't have to start learning a new ORM, unless, of course, you want to.
+You can keep using your current ORM.
-That's what Simplicity is about.
-Simplicity supports both.

-As a Node.js developer familiar with routing in Express.js, you don't have to start learning new routing patterns.
-Simplicity provides only a thin wrapper around Express and does not get in the way of what you are already doing with Express.
+As a Node.js developer familiar with routing in Express.js, you can keep using your preferred routing patterns.
+Simplicity provides only a thin layer of convenience on top of Express and does not get in the way of what you are already doing with Express.

 Similarly, if you are coming from a PHP background and have experience working with frameworks like Laravel, you will immediately feel comfortable